 Michele joined Watsi on February 24th, 2015.
-Five years ago, Michele became the 946th member to automatically support a new Watsi patient every month.
-Since then, 4,846 more people have become monthly donors!
-Michele's most recent donation traveled 8,300 miles to support Nyo, a mother from Burma, to fund cardiac surgery.
+Nine years ago, Michele joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Michele's most recent donation traveled 9,000 miles to support Daresi, a mother of three children from Malawi, to fund thyroid removal surgery.